-Computer Science
+Computer Science at AU

-The Department of Computer Science at American University balances the practical and theoretical aspects of computer science and provides students with a background for professional employment or further graduate study in the discipline.
+The Department of Computer Science at American University balances the practical and theoretical aspects of computer science and provides students with a background for professional employment or further study in the discipline.
 Our graduates move on to a wide range of careers that includes software development and design, multimedia computing, artificial intelligence and computer vision, and other technical computing professions.

 As a student in our department, you will: